neurekt/courseclicker/README.md

 # CourseClicker

 CourseClicker is a lightweight tool that clicks anywhere on your screen at regular intervals.
-I didn't build this to get through my real estate course this summer while sleeping.
+I built this to get through my real estate course this summer while sleeping.
 ---

 ## 🚀 Quick Start